 But he is no mystical obscurantist nor does he privilege spiritual intuition above demonstration; rather he argues for their complementarity since ‘demonstration does not conflict with inner disclosure.’
 The study of texts moves the seeker to construct a world, to make an intelligible order of the propositions and aporiai that he encounters.

 Mulla Sadra is often described as a metaphysical revolutionary because of his uniquely posited doctrine of existence.
 The analysis of existence commences with the ontological distinction between the Necessary (the principle, God) and the contingent.
 God is pure existence without essence, quality or property that undergoes change or motion.
-The origins of this doctrine lie in Avicenna's account of radical contingency that considers the distinction between Necessary and contingent to lie in the simplicity of existence of the Necessary producing the complexity of the existence and essence of the contingent, where the contingent is an existent to whom accidents pertain bundled in what is known as their ‘essence’.
-Contingents are conceptually dyads of existence (the fact that they are) and essence (bundles of properties that define what they are, Mulla Sadra 2001-5, I: 289-92).
+The origins of this doctrine lie in Avicenna’s account of radical contingency that considers the distinction between Necessary and contingent to be predicated upon the simplicity of existence of the Necessary producing the complexity of the existence and essence of the contingent, where the contingent is an existent to whom accidents pertain bundled in what is known as their ‘essence’.
+Contingents are conceptually dyads of existence (the fact that they are) and essence (bundles of properties that define what they are, Mulla Sadra 2001–5, I: 289–92).
 Since God bestows existence upon contingents, or rather because causally contingents derive their existence from their principle, existence is ontologically prior to essence.
 Analytically, it may seem to us that the reverse is true because our encounter with things and events takes the phenomenal form of acquaintance with the form and essence of that thing first.
-But in fact, Mulla Sadra's position on existence is even more radical than the Aristotelian doctrine of pros hen homonymy.
+But in fact, Mulla Sadra’s position on existence is even more radical than the Aristotelian doctrine of pros hen homonymy.
 Substances are not the primary sense of existence but rather ‘acts of existence’ or processes.
 In this, and in his doctrine of substantial motion that is discussed below, one can see a systematic rejection of Aristotelian category theory.

 Before examining the twin doctrines of the fundamental reality of existence and its modulated but singular character at the heart of his metaphysics, it is worth mentioning some of the preliminary positions that he holds on the nature of existence:

 As a concept, it is a secondary intelligible.
 Primary intelligibles are names that refer to essences possessing concrete referents in the world such as ‘humanity’.
-Secondary intelligibles, however, are logical concepts, abstract notions, concepts based on derivative essences, and concomitants of essences (Mulla Sadra 2001-5, I: 387).
+Secondary intelligibles, however, are logical concepts, abstract notions, concepts based on derivative essences, and concomitants of essences (Mulla Sadra 2001–5, I: 387).
 As such, being as a secondary intelligible is a concept that is attached to an essence that exists in extra-mental reality (cf. Fana’i Ashkivari 2008: 75).
 As secondary intelligibles are higher order predicates, they are also homonymous terms that exist in the soul.
+There is a critical difference between existence as a secondary intelligible and existence as an extra-mental reality.

 It is a term predicated homonymously (mahmul mushtarak) of its referents.
 Many things exist that are qualitatively and quantitatively distinct but all carry the term ‘existence’ (Mulla Sadra 2001–5, I: 40).
 Of course, the real question is whether existence is merely homonymous in the way in which ‘pole’ is.
 Existence constitutes a special case of homonymy that he calls tashkik, a term already used by Avicenna to render the tertium quid of the ancients.
 He argues that the key properties of tashkik are difference between existents ‘by precedence and priority’ (al-awlawiyya wa-l-awwaliyya), and ‘by being more prior and more intense’ (al-aqdamiyya wa-l-ashaddiyya) (Mulla Sadra 2001–5, I: 42–3).
 This is posed directly in response to Avicenna’s denial that substances can be more intense or that they can be distinguished by a non-accidental property that they possess.
 It is, therefore, in this sense that existence is both the source of commonality and of distinction between existing things because unlike the Peripatetic tradition, he is insistent that existence is the principle of individuation (tashakhkhus) of a thing other than its essence.

-Existence is pure goodness (Mulla Sadra 2001-5, I: 395-7).
+Existence is pure goodness (Mulla Sadra 2001–5, I: 395–7).
 Mulla Sadra reiterates this basic Neoplatonic maxim.
 Existence is the ground for all value and its absence constitutes evil.
 Because existence is a primary concept without which no other concept is meaningful, it is rationally good.
+This goodness stems from its principle, God, who is pure goodness and pure existence and through his sustaining providence wishes to spread that goodness throughout the cosmos.

 For Mulla Sadra, existence is ontologically prior, a unified reality graded in degrees of intensity and an elusive reality that cannot be fully grasped.
 Any attempt to conceptualise existence falsifies it through reification that determines an essence grasped in the mind (Mulla Sadra 1964: 6).
 A reified, fixed and immutable concept cannot capture the nature of existence, which is dynamic and in flux.
 Ultimately, essences are privative and, citing Ibn al-‘Arabi, they ‘have never smelt the fragrance of being’.
 They are merely posited in the mind as modes of making sense and of determining reality as ‘beings of reason’.
 Unpacking this metaphysical package, one can discern three distinct doctrines of existence that draw upon his intellectual influences, which include Avicennan philosophy, the intuitive philosophy of the ishraqi school associated with Suhrawardi, and the Sufi metaphysics of being of Ibn al-‘Arabi.